Rosina Bierbaum

 Rosina M. Bierbaum (born September 30, 1952) is currently the Roy F. Westin Chair in Natural Economics and Research Professor at the University of Maryland's School of Public Policy.
 She is also a professor and former dean at the University of Michigan School of Natural Resources and Environment (SNRE).
-She was hired in October 2001, by then-University of Michigan President, Lee Bollinger.
-She is also the current Chair of The Scientific and Technical Advisory Panel (STAP) that provides independent scientific and technical advice to the GEF (Global Environment Facility that serves as a financial mechanism for several environmental conventions) on its policies, strategies, programs, and projects.
+She was hired in October 2001 by then-University of Michigan president Lee Bollinger.
+She is also the former Chair of the Scientific and Technical Advisory Panel (STAP) that provides independent scientific and technical advice to the GEF (Global Environment Facility that serves as a financial mechanism for several environmental conventions) on its policies, strategies, programs, and projects.

 Prominent roles

 Obama administration

 In April 2009, President Obama named her to the United States President's Council of Advisors on Science and Technology (PCAST).
 PCAST consists of 20 scientists and engineers.
 Its members advise the President and Vice President to help the administration formulate policy in the many areas where understanding of science, technology and innovation is key to forming policy.